-- Show the required documents and fill in your personal data
+- Show the required documents and fill in your data.

 Unfortunately, foreigners can’t open an Indonesian bank account online.
 You can open a local bank account at the nearest bank office.